 Fill your mind with a spiritual mantra or an affirmation.
 Repeat it 5 times.

 Use Mala Beads

-Many belief systems encourage the use beads to count prayers and to avoid falling asleep during meditation.
-In the Buddhist faith, they use “mala beads” which is a traditional buddhist rosary made of 108 beads.
+Many belief systems encourage the use of beads to count prayers and to avoid falling asleep during meditation.
+In the Buddhist faith, they use “mala beads” which is a traditional Buddhist rosary made of 108 beads.

 Try wearing a mala or holding mala beads in your hand as a trigger to bring your mind back to a beautiful and wholesome state.